johnstownoralhistories/johnstownoralhistories.github.io/pages/index.md

 layout: homepage
 permalink: /
 ---
+# Welcome to Johnstown Oral Histories

+This site is an ongoing research project by ALexis Shoulta.
+It collects oral histories and memories of families who experienced effects of deindustrialization in Johnstown Pennsylvania.

 <!--The Archiving Out of the Box team supports community storytelling with a  digital archiving and storytelling kit.
 This demo site has examples of 3 different kinds of community contributions: scanned/screencaptured documents, photos of objects, and vidoes.